Jessica B. Phillips

 Colyn Hunt grew up in a family of 1780s-era frontier reenactors in Middle Tennesse, but, like many, she had no idea of the large role NYC played in the Revolutionary War until she moved here in 2003.
 While earning a BA in Anthropology and Linguistics at Hunter College in Manhattan, Colyn became interested in the archaeology of colonial New York.
 She joined Fraunces Tavern Museum as a curatorial intern where for nearly two years, she meticulously catalogued a sizable donation of archaeological artifacts from Lower Manhattan.
 Now, as Office and Membership Manager, she is busy organizing SRNY events and happily working with potential and existing SRNY Members as they foster a relationship with their own colonial past.

 Amy Kennard hails from Kennett Square, Pennsylvania, where throughout her childhood she enjoyed adventures to Valley Forge, Independence Hall, and the Brandywine Battlefield; the latter at which she spent five years as a revolutionary war reenactor and tour guide.
 After moving to New York City, Amy went on to volunteer at the Intrepid Sea, Air, and Space Museum, and first joined the team at Fraunces Tavern Museum as a docent in 2012.
-Amy received her bachelor’s degree in Media, Culture, and Communication from New York University where she completed a thesis on how the American Revolution has been portrayed in popular media, and previously worked as the Communications Coordinator at the New York School of Interior Design.
+Amy received her bachelor’s degree in Media, Culture, and Communication from New York University, and previously worked as the Communications Coordinator at the New York School of Interior Design.
 She strives to combine her love for creative communications and colonial history to build the Museum’s visual identity and reach new audiences.

 Director of Education & Public Programs